ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 }
 ```

-Many people also specify an entry point for vendor code (nodeModules and other code) as well but according to the offical webpack documentation...
+Many people also specify an entry point for vendor code (nodeModules and other code) as well but according to the official webpack documentation...

 _In webpack version < 4 it was common to add vendors as a separate entry point to compile it as a separate file (in combination with the CommonsChunkPlugin).
 This is discouraged in webpack 4.
 Instead, the optimization.splitChunks option takes care of separating vendors and app modules and creating a separate file.
 Do not create an entry for vendors or other stuff that is not the starting point of execution._ [Read more](https://webpack.js.org/concepts/entry-points/)

 ### __Loaders and Rules__

-By default webpack is only able to create dependecy graphs and bundle JavaScript files; in order to load all your assets through webpack (images, audio, 3d models, css, html) we rely on the rich ecosystem of community written webpack loaders available on NPM. **Note: webpack loaders are evaluated from the bottom up.
+By default webpack is only able to create dependency graphs and bundle JavaScript files; in order to load all your assets through webpack (images, audio, 3d models, css, html) we rely on the rich ecosystem of community written webpack loaders available on NPM. **Note: webpack loaders are evaluated from the bottom up.
 This means the last loader (furthest toward the bottom) specified in a particular ruleset is the first to run.**

 In this a regular expression (in test) targets all .js files (except node_modules) in the project and runs it through these loaders.
 + [eslint-loader](https://github.com/webpack-contrib/eslint-loader) lints all .js files